rsnemmen/BCES/README.md

 You may need to run the last command with `sudo`.

-Install the package with a symlink, so that changes to the source files will be immediately available:
+Alternatively, if you plan to modify the source then install the package with a symlink, so that changes to the source files will be immediately available:

     python setup.py develop